Pilgrimage to Santiago

 Principal Initiations – Leon (opening and setting of intentions); Cruz de Hierro (dropping the pebble symbolising your personal baggage) ;Villafranca (Emotional Rebirth – picture left); El Cebreiro (Holy Grail Initiation) ; Monte de Gozo (Closure); and, Santiago.

-On-going Processes: The entire 20-day process follows a structure planned to help you encounter your true self, and bring this alive in your world.
-Daily group check-ins; meditation and/or breathwork sessions; personal initiation processes; Purification practices.
+The Hero’s Journey Process: The entire 20-day process follows the steps of the Hero’s Journey; it is a structured way to helping you encounter your true self, and to transform your world afterwards.
+Daily group check-ins; meditation and/or breathwork sessions; personal initiation processes; Purification practices; Processing Manual.

 This pilgrimage programme works on several levels: